Capital market instruments are securities that exist to help a company or government entity raise money for long-term goals.

 What Are Capital Market Instruments: Final Thoughts

-As an investor, it is important you understand the function of each instrument, and which ones will help you reach your personal goals.
+As an investor, you must understand the function of each instrument, and which ones will help you reach your personal goals.

-Without a basic understanding of the functions of these instruments, you may be making riskier investments you would not otherwise make.
+Without a basic grasp of how these instruments function, you may be making riskier investments you would not otherwise make.

 - The Smartest Way to Invest $500 Right Now: It doesn’t matter if you have $500 in savings or $5 million.
 See what one of America's richest men says you need to do right now.